fabienmorgan/mlops_project2/README.md

 ## Build Docker images

-To build the docker images all the files are in the folder [build_docker_images](build_docker_images).
+To build the docker images all the files and instructions are in the folder [build_docker_images](build_docker_images).
 There are two requirements needed to create the image.
 Firstly you need to have docker installed on your target device, elese you can't build or run a docker image.
 Secondly you need to have a weights and biases account.
 The reason for that is because the report will be generated in weights and biases.
 All further instructions can be found in the folder.

 ## Copy Docker images